Harmala alkaloid

 Harmala alkaloids are several alkaloids that act as monoamine oxidase inhibitors (MAOIs).
 These alkaloids are found in the seeds of Peganum harmala (also known as harmal or Syrian rue), as well as Banisteriopsis caapi (ayahuasca), leaves of tobacco and coffee beans.

 The alkaloids include harmine, harmaline, harmalol, and their derivatives, which have similar chemical structures, hence the name "harmala alkaloids".
 These alkaloids are of interest for their use in Amazonian shamanism, where they are derived from other plants.
 Harmine, once known as telepathine and banisterine, is a naturally occurring β-carboline alkaloid that is structurally related to harmaline, and also found in the vine Banisteriopsis caapi.
 Tetrahydroharmine is also found in B. caapi and P. harmala.
 Dr. Alexander Shulgin has suggested that harmine may be a breakdown product of harmaline.
 Harmine and harmaline are reversible inhibitors of monoamine oxidase A (RIMAs).
-They can stimulate the central nervous system by inhibiting the metabolism of monoamine compounds such as serotonin and norepinephrine.
+They can stimulate the central nervous system by inhibiting the metabolism of monoamine compounds such as serotonin and norepinephrine in the case of MAO-As and dopamine in the case of MAO-Bs.

 The harmala alkaloids occur in Peganum harmala in concentrations of roughly 3%, though tests have documented anywhere from 2-7% or even higher, as natural sources tend to vary widely in chemical makeup.
 Harmala alkaloids are also found in the Banisteriopsis caapi vine, the key plant ingredient in the sacramental beverage ayahuasca, in concentrations that range between 0.31 and 8.43% for harmine, 0.03-0.83% for harmaline and 0.05-2.94% for tetrahydroharmine.
 Although other psychoactive plants are occasionally added to ayahuasca to achieve visionary states of consciousness, the recipes vary greatly and no single combination is common.
 Peganum harmala, normally consumed as a tea or used as an incense, is mentioned in classical Persian literature both as a sacred sacrament and as a medicine.
 The harmala alkaloids are not especially psychedelic, even at higher dosages, when hypnagogic visions, alongside vomiting and diarrhea, become the main effect.

 Harmala alkaloids are also found in many other plants, such as Passiflora.
 The leaves of P. incarnata have been reported variously to give 0.005%, 0.12%, and 0% harmala alkaloids.